chenzhao/dist-gnn/README.md

 ## dist-gnn

 The sparse matrix operation in 1D_CAGNET is [SC20] code simplified.
+Check https://github.com/PASSIONLab/CAGNET for dependencies.

-Added some graph data cache and removed PyG dependency.
+Added some graph data cache and removed PyG dependency for training.

 Graph data cache will be created at the first time run.